andrewhaoyu/PAGEANT/README.md

 2) alpha = level of the test;

-3) Sample size: Total sample size for a continuous trait or the number of cases and number of controls for a case-control study;
+3) Sample size: Total sample size for a continuous trait or the number of cases and number of controls for a case-control study; This parameter required in power calculations.

+4) Power target: targeted average power of the test

 ### Optional Input Parameters